 Clubs and Societies - Arizona State University

 Prior to my work as a graduate student, I made sure I was active on campus by getting involved in engineering clubs on campus.
-I was an active member in Sun Deville Satellite Laboratory with the CanSat missions where I worked as a mechanical and manufacturing team member to design and build the satellite and mechanisms used to ensure satisfactory deployment and protection of sensitive payloads.
+I was an active member in Sun Devil Satellite Laboratory with the CanSat missions where I worked as a mechanical and manufacturing team member to design and build the satellite and mechanisms used to ensure satisfactory deployment and protection of sensitive payloads.

 I was also a member of Sun Devil Rocketry (previously Daedalus) and got hands on experience wrapping model rockets for competitions, designing and manufacturing components for testing and electronics within the rocket, and studies of testing equipment to improve results obtained from experiments.